ivillamadrid/FloodMapping/docs/source/claws.rst

   :alt: Typical triangular based meshes

 Triangular based meshes for 2D domains, to discretize the mass and momentum differential equations.

-The non-structured triangle based approach used by RiverFlow2D, a Delaunay tessellation:
+As example, the non-structured triangle based approach used by RiverFlow2D, a Delaunay tessellation:

 .. image:: TriAngleMesh.png
   :width: 200